grumpyjames/birding-almanac/features/a-200-bird-year/part-14-an-estuary-excursion.md

 daylight, and the path alongside the reserve next to the Thames is a cycle path.
 I come across a bunch of fairly serious birders a kilometre or so down the path.
-While most of them are now heading off, one is hanging about in the hope of a short eared owl.
+While most of them are now heading off, one is hanging about in the hope of Short-eared Owl.

-We discuss our various birding days: they've been in the area all day, checking out the gulls at the nearby barges, walking the reserve, and have just been checking out the river area for Wheatears; and, you know,
+We discuss our various birding days: they've been in the area all day, checking out the gulls at the nearby barges, walking the reserve and have just been checking out the river area for Wheatears; and, you know,
 there's one _just there_.
 Introductions are made, names are immediately forgotten.
 Even worse, I'm pretty confident I've met this chap before.